Religious Education

 religious education header(1).jpg

-Intent of the RE currciulum at Lakeside
+What is the Intent of the RE currciulum at Lakeside?

-Lakeside Primary is a very multi-cultural school.
-We celebrate this and actively encourage children to share their experiences of their religions.
 Religious Education encourages pupils to learn from different religions, beliefs, values and traditions while exploring their own beliefs.
 It challenges pupils to reflect on, consider, analyse, interpret and evaluate issues of truth, beliefs, faith and ethics and to communicate their responses.
-Our Religious Education curriculum aims to give children an engaging introduction to learning about the 5 major religionsThese religions are Christianity, Islam, Buddhism, Sikhism and Judaism.
+We want to give our children the opportunity to make sense of their own place in the world.

 5 main rel.PNG